titus711/TheWeather/README.md

 # TheWeather
-TheWeather app is a simple weather forecast app, which uses some APIs to fetch 5 day / 3 hour forecast data from the OpenWeatherMap and to fetch cities.
+TheWeather app is a simple weather forecast app, which uses retrofit to fetch 5 day / 3 hour forecast data from the OpenWeatherMap through searching by city name.

  Libraries and tools 🛠